Island hopping in the Aeolian Islands

 The famous little beach of Pollara in Salina

 Excursion from Lipari to Vulcano

 The ferry journey from Lipari to Vulcano is a popular option for day trips in the Aeolian Islands.
-There are about 10-18 daily crossings, depending on the season, and if you choose a flying dolphin, you can get there in 10 minutes.
+There are up to 18 daily crossings in the high season and if you choose a flying dolphin, you can get there in 10 minutes.
 Ferry tickets from Lipari to Vulcano cost around €5-6.

 One of the most memorable experiences in Vulcano is reaching the crater of its volcano.
 Though getting there might take a while, this unique location and its view are guaranteed to steal your heart.

 From the port, you can also walk to the nearby lake and enjoy relaxing moments with its healing mud.
 Make sure to explore the peninsula of Vulcanello and the beautiful rock formations at the Valley of Monsters.

 After such a long day, full of seaside adventures, climbing and visiting unique landscapes, it’s time to return to Lipari by ferry.
 The last itinerary from Vulcano usually leaves shortly after 20:00!

 The extraordinary panorama from a crater on the island's volcano

 Do you have plenty of days or even a week to spend on the wonders of the Aeolian Islands?
 You can then combine multiple islands in one booking on our Map of ferries and plan the island-hopping journey that your heart desires.